TechRinger/SaaS-Squash/README.md

 ## Building the app

 Inside the build folder two scripts and a sample_config.json file have been included to help create builds for Windows, Linux, and MacOS 64-bit OS.
 Each build script takes two arguments, the first is the executable name, and the second is to tell the script to compress the executable or not.
-Each dose the same thing so choise the one that you like best...or ignore them and build the app yourself :see_no_evil:
+Each dose the same thing so choose the one that you like best...or ignore them and build the app yourself :see_no_evil:

 - build.sh - `Bash` script for Linux and MacOS
 - build.ps1 - `PowerShell` script for Windows